remy-finance/core/README.md

 ## Autofica core

-This project aims to be a monorepo for all components of a decentralized exchange application.
+This repo served as practice in setting up a monorepo for ts to adapt for other project